[ I - K | Introduction | Song Index ]

 - Source: Justin Sullivan in an interview with House of Dolls Fanzine in 1989 -

-Compare BD3, Dawn, Familiy, Family Life, Home, My People, No Mirror, No Shadow and Twilight Home for other explorations of the theme of family and home.
+Compare BD3, Dawn, Familiy, Family Life, Home, March in September, My People, No Mirror, No Shadow and Twilight Home for other explorations of the theme of family and home.

 Munsters: